 - Encourage musical performance in the classroom and outside the school curriculum and build links with the wider community.

-- Encourage students to take responsibility in the department by taking on roles as Music Senior Leaders, Deputy Leaders and Mentors.
+- Encourage students to take responsibility in the department by taking on roles as Music Head Leaders, Deputy Leaders and Mentors.

 Accommodation and Resources